InterContinental looks to China to drive growth

-LONDON World No 1 hotelier InterContinental Hotels is looking to emerging markets and especially China to drive future growth after a recovery in the United States and a string of new Chinese hotel openings helped push 2011 profits up 26 percent.
+LONDON World No 1 hotelier InterContinental Hotels (IHG.L) is looking to emerging markets and especially China to drive future growth after a recovery in the United States and a string of new Chinese hotel openings helped push up 2011 profits 26 percent.

-Greater China, which was reporting numbers as a separate region for the first time, saw the group's highest growth rate as it opened over 8,000 new rooms in the year, while over a quarter of its new global hotel pipeline is in China.
+Greater China, which was reporting numbers as a separate region for the first time, saw the group's highest growth rate as it opened over 8,000 new rooms in the year to stay as the number one international hotel chain in the country.

-Chief Executive Richard Solomons said that despite the euro zone crisis he was upbeat about the future as people still wanted to travel and emerging markets were growing strongly.

-"We go where the travellers are.
-We see good momentum in the U.S. economy with economic data there quite positive while China is our fastest growing region and our business there has doubled in the last two years," he told a results briefing.
+"Looking ahead, in spite of considerable uncertainty in the euro zone, IHG is well positioned globally to benefit from positive long term industry trends and in particular, growing demand in emerging markets," said Chief Executive Richard Solomons in a 2011 results statement.

 Growth in global revenue per available room (RevPAR), a key hotel industry measure, grew at 6.2 percent in 2011 with the U.S. and China ahead 7.9 percent and 10.7 percent.
 While there was a fourth-quarter slowdown worldwide to 4.6 percent, the January growth rate recovered to 6.0 percent.